afbernardino/task-manager/client/README.md

 `npm run dev`

+to use Webpack's Hot Module Replacement (HMR) or:

+`npm start`

+if you have built the project using `npm run build:dev` or `npm run build:prod`.

-and access http://localhost:3001 with your browser.
+Finally, access http://localhost:3001 with your browser.